 Vertex Cover Problem#

-What is Vertex Cover Problem?#
+What is the Vertex Cover Problem?#

 The vertex cover problem is defined as follows.
 Given an undirected graph \(G = (V,E)\), count the smallest number of vertices that can be “colored” such that every edge connects vertices that have different colors from each other.
 In other words, we want to have a minimum set of vertices that “covers” all the edges in the graph.